TodePond/TodePondDotCom/sky/the-problem-with-independent-researchers/why/readme.md

 And on the other hand, I had a queue of independent researchers lining up to tell me that they **don't** work openly because working openly is a bad idea (because of one of the above reasons).

-> Unfortunately I can't share any of those responses openly here because they were all sent within private messages and closed communities.
+> Unfortunately I can't share any of those responses openly here because they were all sent to me within private messages and closed communities.
 I did [ask](https://mas.to/@TodePond/113525040830359032) though.

 <br>